 Plumbing

-Thankfully there were no huge surprises with plumbing.
-The plumbing basically included the work under the sink including installing the garbage disposal.
+Thankfully, there were no vast surprises with plumbing.
+The plumbing included the work under the sink, including installing the garbage disposal.

 Kitchen Remodel Cost: $400 ($50 for materials; $350 for labor)